 The benefits of having a minor in college

 Every stage of the college search — from your first look at colleges to the big, final decision on where to go to school — the question “what’s your major?” is sure to come up.
 And, whether you know exactly what you want to major in or if you’re still exploring your options, you probably haven’t thought about a minor.
 Some majors require you to choose a related minor, and some give you the option to minor in anything you want (or not choose a minor at all).
 So why consider a minor?
-Should you take one related to your major or not?
+Should you get one related to your major or not?
 Don’t worry, we’ve got the tea on academic minors in college.

 #1.
 A minor can complement your major and add depth to your studies.